-- 7.1 The Borough contains a number of sites that have been recognised by Greenspace Information for Greater London as Sites of Importance for Nature Conservation (SINCs).
+- that have been recognised by Greenspace Information for Greater London as Sites of Importance for Nature Conservation (SINCs).
 The SINCs designated prior to 2003 are identified on the Harrow Unitary Development Plan (2004) proposals map.
 Since that time additional sites worthy of SINC designation have emerged, whilst the boundaries of some existing sites have been identified as needing revision.
-The new sites and revised boundaries will be shown on the Harrow adopted Policies Map. - 7.2 Sites of Importance for Nature Conservation are classified in accordance with the following hierarchy: - Sites of Metropolitan Importance: these are sites which contain the best examples of London's habitats; - Sites of Borough Importance: these are sites which contain the best examples of the Borough's habitats, and are further classified as grade I or grade II sites; and - Sites of Local Importance: these are sites of more local importance to neighbourhoods and schools. - 7.3 The additional sites and revisions included in this document have been brought forward through Harrow's Biodiversity Action Plan (2008) and in partnership with Greenspace Information for Greater London.
+The new sites and revised boundaries will be shown on the Harrow adopted Policies Map. - 5.2 Sites of Importance for Nature Conservation are classified in accordance with the following hierarchy: - Sites of Metropolitan Importance: these are sites which contain the best examples of London's habitats; - Sites of Borough Importance: these are sites which contain the best examples of the Borough's habitats, and are further classified as grade I or grade II sites; and - Sites of Local Importance: these are sites of more local importance to neighbourhoods and schools. - 7.3 The additional sites and revisions included in this document have been brought forward through Harrow's Biodiversity Action Plan (2008) and in partnership with Greenspace Information for Greater London.
 The following section identifies each of the new and revised sites.

-They are displayed as follows: - New sites are shown with an outline boundary; - Existing sites are shaded in red with the new or revised part of the site outlined as a boundary (but not highlighted). - 7.4 The sites are arranged in relation to the following areas, based on the policy sub areas identified in the Harrow Core Strategy (2012): - Harrow-on-the-Hill & Sudbury Hill; - South Harrow; - Rayners Lane & North Harrow; - Pinner & Hatch End; - Stanmore & Harrow Weald; - Edgware & Burnt Oak; and - Harrow & Wealdstone (excluding sites within the Intensification Area, which will be identified through the separate Area Action Plan development plan document).
+- 7.4 The sites are arranged in relation to the following areas, based on the policy sub areas identified in the Harrow Core Strategy (2012):

+- Harrow-on-the-Hill & Sudbury Hill;

+- South Harrow;

+- Rayners Lane & North Harrow;

+- Pinner & Hatch End:

+- Stanmore & Harrow Weald;

+- Edgware & Burnt Oak; and

+- Harrow & Wealdstone (excluding sites within the Intensification Area, which will be identified through the separate Area Action Plan Local Plan Document).